-- 1. Generate a development SDK, which includes the tools, toolchain, and small rootfs to compile against to put on the host machine.
+- Generate a development SDK, which includes the tools, toolchain, and small rootfs to compile against to put on the host machine.
 The same SDK can be used to build a standalone kernel. - a.
 Generate an SDK from the Yocto Project build environment with the following command.
 To set up the Yocto Project build environment, follow the steps in the i.MX Yocto Project User's Guide (IMXLXYOCTOUG).
 In the following command, set Target-Machine to the machine you are building for.
 See Section "Build configurations" in the i.MX Yocto Project User's Guide (IMXLXYOCTOUG).
-In the following command, set Target-Machine to the machine you are building for.
-See Section "Build configurations" in the i.MX Yocto Project User's Guide (IMXLXYOCTOUG).
-The populate\sdk generates a script file that sets up a standalone environment without Yocto Project.
+The populate_sdk generates a script file that sets up a standalone environment without Yocto Project.
 This SDK should be updated for each release to pick up the latest headers, toolchain, and tools from the current release.